Code-Institute-Submissions/Bread-Brew-Books-Banjos/README.md

 - ## No Results -
     * Tested specific locations/coordinates which are known to lack results to test that the No Results message always appeared

-- CURRENTLY TESTING using:
+- TESED:
     * Responsive devices on Google Developer Tools
-    * iPhone 5S & 6 and iPad Pro
+    * iPhone 7
-    * OSX Browsers: Chrome, Safari, Firefox, Opera, Edge
+    * OSX Browsers: Chrome, Safari
-    * Windows Browsers: Chrome, Edge, Explorer, Firefox (some styling yweaks still needed for Galaxy Fold)

-- NEED TO RE-TEST with validation checks - initial tests passed but code has been altered:
+- TESTED with validation checks - initial tests passed but code has been altered:
     * https://validator.w3.org/ - No errors or warnings to show.
     * https://html5.validator.nu/ - No errors or warnings to show.
     * https://color.a11y.com/Contrast/ - No automated color contrast issues found on the webpage tested